biowpn/bioweapon/_posts/2024-01-18-what-the-func.md

 const std::function<void()> f = ftor; f(); // prints "Const"
 ```

-So, `std::function` needs some fixing, or in N4159's words, "reparing".
+So, `std::function` needs some fixing, or in N4159's words, "repairing".
 It lists 4 options:

 1. Add internal synchronization
 2. Require the target type to be const-­callable